Computer Vision Platform

 What is a machine learning loop?

-Is training, deployment and using of my Image Recognition tasks charged?
+Is training, deployment and using Image Recognition tasks charged?

 Image Recognition